-On 23 April, the 47th Pennsylvanians engaged in further combat as they helped their brigade to make the Cane River Crossing at Monett’s Ferry.
+On 23 April, the 47th Pennsylvanians engaged in further combat as they fought with their brigade in the Battle of Cane River near Monett’s Ferry.
 Then, from 30 April to 10 May, they joined forces with other Union troops to build a timber dam across the Red River to enable Union gunboats to more easily negotiate the river’s rapids and fluctuating water levels.
 Following completion of Bailey’s Dam, they then headed back toward the southern part of the state, marching toward Morganza, Louisiana beginning May 13.

 In a new letter penned roughly two weeks later (which ran in the 18 June 1864 edition of the Sunbury American), Henry Wharton reported that:

 Company C, on last Saturday [21 May 1864] was detailed by the General in command of the Division to take one hundred and eighty-seven prisoners (rebs) to New Orleans.
 This they done satisfactorily and returned yesterday [28 May 1864] to their regiment, ready for duty.
 While in the City some of the boys made Captain Gobin quite a handsome present, to show their appreciation of him as an officer gentleman.
 The boys are well.